How many interesting and trivia facts about Sardinia do you know?

 Sardinia has lots of caves

-Sardinia is home to a number of caves (around 300 have been counted).
+Sardinia is home to a number of caves (around 300).
 It’s one of the paradises of speleologists.

 The most famous caves are the Sea Oxen Grotto in the Gulf of Orosei, and Neptune’s Cave near Alghero, a massive cave measuring 4 km (2.5 miles) inside which there even is a sandy beach, and a lake!